Rockin' Robin Roberts

-Lawrence Fewell Roberts II (November 23, 1940 – December 22, 1967), known as Robin Roberts and in his music career as "Rockin' Robin" Roberts, was an American singer best known for his performances in the early 1960s with the Wailers, a rock and roll band based in Tacoma, Washington.
-His best known record was the earliest cover version of Richard Berry's "Louie Louie", recorded in 1960 and released the following year.
+Lawrence Fewell Roberts II (November 23, 1940 – December 22, 1967), known as Robin Roberts and in his music career as "Rockin' Robin" Roberts, was an American singer.
+He performed in the early 1960s with the Wailers, a rock and roll band based in Tacoma, Washington.
+His recordings include the earliest cover version of Richard Berry's "Louie Louie", recorded in 1960 and released the following year.